 - The recipients to whom the personal data has/will be disclosed

-- How long your information will be retained for
+- How long your information will be retained for.

 You have the right to withdraw your consent for processing your data if the processing was based on consent.

 You have the right to request that we delete your data if you feel we should no longer be processing it.
-Upon receiving a request for erasure, we will confirm whether it has been deleted or the reason why it cannot be deleted for example, because we have a legal obligation to keep the information or we need it for a compelling legitimate business interest.
+Upon receiving a request for erasure, we will confirm whether it has been deleted or the reason why it cannot be deleted, for example, because we have a legal obligation to keep the information or we need it for a compelling legitimate business interest.

 You have the right to object to processing of your data.
 You may request that we stop processing information about you.
 Upon receiving your request, we will contact you and let you know if we are able to comply or if we have legitimate grounds to continue to process your data.
 Even after you exercise your right to object, we may continue to hold your data to comply with your other rights, legal obligations or to bring or defend legal claims.

-You have the right to request that we transfer your data to another data controller if the data is processed by automated means (This only applies to information that you have provided in electronic format, under the legal basis of consent or pursuant to a contract).
+You have the right to request that we transfer your data to another data controller if the data is processed by automated means (this only applies to information that you have provided in electronic format, under the legal basis of consent or pursuant to a contract).

-You have the right to request restriction of processing of your personal data.
+You have the right to request restriction of the processing of your personal data.
 This enables you to ask us to suspend the processing of your personal data: